topcoder-platform/mfe-core/README.md

 For adding a child app to the root app make the following steps:

 1. Add child app path to importmap.
-User file `micro-frontends-frame/src/public/importmap-local.json` for local deployment and `micro-frontends-frame/src/public/importmap-production.json` for production:
+File underpath `micro-frontends-frame/config/local.json` for local deployment, `micro-frontends-frame/config/development.json` for development deployment and `micro-frontends-frame/config/production.json` for production deployment:

    React example: